Basics: Open Collector Outputs

 This, therefore, is a neat way to build a logic-level shifter.
 What we've done is translate a logic-level input (e.g., 0-5V) into a different level (0-12 V).
 Note that the output does not have to be pulled up that far.
 If the pull-up were connected to 3V, the output range would be 0-3 V, and you could use that as an input to digital electronics that do not tolerate a full 5 V on their inputs.
 For the SN7407N, the output can go as high as 30 V, so you can also use it to shift higher as well.

 Another way that you can use open collector outputs is as a compact substitute for a set of external, discrete transistors.
 Suppose that you wanted to drive six sets of three white LEDs each, controlled by six outputs from your microcontroller.
 To do this, you might hook up each output, through a resistor, to the base of a transistor, and use that transistor to switch the current to the LEDs.
-The SN7407N could be used the same way-- allowing you to substituting one chip for six resistors plus six transistors.
+The SN7407N could be used the same way– allowing you to substituting one chip for six resistors plus six transistors.

 There are some things that you can't do with open collector outputs.

-It's tempting to think that because your output works to switch 20 mA, it can also be used to source 20 mA, as in the "bad circuit" above.
-It is true that in conjunction with a pull-up resistor, the open collector output can go up to 12 V, but that's assuming that there is only minimal current draw from that 12 V output.
+It’s tempting to think that because your output works to switch 20 mA, it can also be used to source 20 mA, as in the “bad circuit” above.
+It is true that in conjunction with a pull-up resistor, the open collector output can go up to 12 V, but that’s assuming that there is only minimalcurrent draw from that 12 V output.
 The issue is that the open-collector output does not source current at all; it only can sink current.

 So, if any current were to flow through the LEDs, it would not come from the SN7407 output, but from the 12 V rail, through the 10k resistor.
-And by Ohm's law, you can't get 20 mA to pass through 10 kΩ, unless you provide at least 200 V. This circuit won't come close.
+And by Ohm’s law, you can’t get 20 mA to pass through 10 k?, unless you provide at least 200 V. This circuit won’t come close.

-The circuit above would be an example of a "high side" driver if it actually worked.
+The circuit above would be an example of a “high side” driver if it actually worked.
 High-side drivers switch LEDs (or other electronics) on and off, using a switch connected to the side at higher voltage.
-There's actually a very real need for both "high side" and "low side" driver circuits.
+There’s actually a very real need for both “high side” and “low side” driver circuits.
 For example, in a multiplexed LED matrix, each row is switched on one at a time, using a high-side driver connected to each row.
 Then, low-side drivers connected to each column dictate which LEDs in that row are on and off at a given time.
-So how might we go about building a high-side driver that works?
-Since the open collector output with a pull-up won't source the current that we need, the obvious thing to go back to regular logic (which can source and sink current), and instead place a real switch-- a transistor --on the high side of the LEDs.

 And so... we end up with another bad circuit.
 And as far as bad circuits go, this is one of the most common.
 The problem is that in order to switch the LEDs on or off, the logic output needs to be able to swing the voltage of the transistor base both above and below the voltage at the top of the LED stack, very close to 12 V. As our logic input only ranges between 0 and 5 V, the LEDs will be always on (if a PNP transistor is chosen) or always off (if an NPN transistor is chosen).